Partner applications for the 25-26 service year starting in September 2025 open soon!

 CivicSpark Fellows provide capacity-building support through research, planning, and implementation project activities.
 CivicSpark Fellows can support a wide range of initiatives, as long as they are eligible and can be completed by a Fellow within the service year.
 For eligibility details, review our eligibility information here.

 Yes, but with some constraints.
 CivicSpark Fellows can be placed with public agencies, non-profits, Tribal governments, or state agencies.
-CivicSpark Fellows cannot serve directly with a for-profit organization, however, private companies can sponsor CivicSpark Fellows to deliver capacity building services to eligible public agencies.
+CivicSpark Fellows cannot serve directly with a for-profit organization, however, private companies can sponsor CivicSpark Fellows to deliver capacity building services to eligible public or not-for-profit agencies.

 Check out our partner responsibilities here.